 We’ll look more closely at the education and training needed to become an E.R. physician and the characteristics of an excellent emergency care physician.

-So grab a seat, and get ready to discover more about the E.R. physicians, the unsung heroes of emergency treatment.
+So grab a seat and get ready to discover more about the E.R. physicians, the unsung heroes of emergency treatment.

-What is an ER Physician?
+What is an Emergency Room Physician?

 An emergency room physician is a health care provider who offers patients with severe injuries or diseases immediate medical attention.
 They are in charge of identifying and treating patients who need emergency medical care and work in hospital emergency rooms, trauma centers, and urgent care facilities.